mmguinness/portfolio/architecture.md

 ---
 layout: page
-title: Architecture
+title: Arch portfolio
 permalink: /arch-portfolio/
 ---

-Before moving into software development, I would make my portfolio with paper, as a bound booklet.
+Before moving into software development, my portfolio was paper-based, in the form of a small booklet.
 Below I have taken my previous architecture portfolio, a selection of professional and student projects, and applied simple styling in CSS.

 <body>